polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files-desktop/Desktop/04 - API - Help system.md

 Saxophone played by yours truly ...

+#### The help system's meta capabilities

+The help system will actually automatically generate a lot if its reference documentation, by semantically parse your comments - Both for your files, and for your Active Events.
+This allows you to have the help system simply automatically create your _"reference documentation"_, leaving you with only having to create _"tutorial style documentation"_.

+The only thing you'll have to do to implement this feature in your own help files, is to include the __[desktop.help.widgets.file-meta]__ extension button widget in your own _"index.hl"_ files, which will inject a button into your index page, which once clicked will traverse all files and Active Events inside of your own modules.
+This extension widget requires that you pass in a __[folder]__ argument, which is expected to be the root folder for your module.

+If you wish to see this in action, simply click the _"home"_ button, and choose the documentation for any of the modules in Phosphorus Five, for then to click the _"eye"_ button.
+This feature will even transform your comments into HTML, assuming Markdown syntax, allowing you to do all sorts of nifty things in your own reference documentation.

 #### Advanced - Controlling the positioning of the help system

 If you want the help system to be loaded in a specific widget, or its **[create-widget]** invocation